Mathias-SantAnna/lotr-collectibles/README.md

 - Simple design Home page that the purpose of the website is obvious to anybody and even first-time users know how to navigate the website.
 Clearly displayed group of categories (e.g. Action Figures | Statues | Others) that have categories in it (e.g. Others --> Jewelry | Prop Replica | Games)
 - Product pages by the group of categories where users can view all the products belong to the group.
 Users are navigated to categories in this group from this page
 - Product pages by category where users can view all the products belong to the category
 - Product details page where uses can see all the product details.
-Users can also select options (e.g. Size) and put the product in the cart
+Users can also select options (e.g. Size) and put the product in the bag
-- Shopping Cart page where users can see all the selected products before purchase.
+- Shopping Bag page where users can see all the selected products before purchase.
 Users can change the quantity of the product or remove it
 - Checkout page where users can provide shipping details and credit card details
 - Checkout success page where users get confirmation of purchase
 - Register page where users can create an account to keep the shipping address saved and to view order histories